dzaima/intrinsics-viewer/README.md

 1. `make download` (or some of `make download-x86`, `make download-arm`, `make download-riscv`)
 2. open `index.html`

+Alternatively, the RISC-V V intrinsics can be viewed [online](https://dzaima.github.io/intrinsics-viewer).

 ### Search

 Searching is done by finding entries that match all space-separated things.
 Things can be: